fru/btld-template/src/1-custom-element.md

 ```

 For this to work we also need to resolve the extends tag name into the js
-constructor.
+constructor for that tag.
 First we try using the expected class name.
-If that fails we
+If that
-construct an instance of the element and get the constructor.
+fails we construct an instance of the element and get the constructor.

 ```typescript src
 function getExpectedHTMLClassName(tag: string): string {